gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

 - [GPT-5.6 Sol](https://en.wikipedia.org/wiki/GPT-5.6), the strongest general-purpose model available to me through my personal subscription;
 - [Aristotle](https://aristotle.harmonic.fun/), a Lean-oriented theorem-proving agent.

-First, I gave GPT-5.6 Sol (high) the problem statement, the known solutions, and several additional intuitions.
-It proposed more hypotheses and possible constructions, then started reducing the problem to smaller pieces.The work gained traction.
-I still felt very much in the driver's seat: learning unfamiliar mathematical machinery, checking the arguments, and steering a process I could mostly follow.
+I first gave GPT-5.6 Sol (high) the problem statement, the known solutions, and several additional intuitions.
+It proposed new hypotheses and possible constructions, then began chopping away, reducing the problem to smaller pieces.
+The work gained traction.
+At this stage, I still felt very much in the driver's seat: learning unfamiliar mathematical machinery, checking the arguments, rejecting unproductive directions, and steering a process that I could mostly follow.

-Then several days of iteration passed.
-The problem had been reduced to a few key lemmas, so I also brought in Aristotle to pursue a formal proof in parallel.
+Several days of iteration passed.
+The problem had been reduced to a few key lemmas, so I brought in Aristotle to pursue a formal proof in parallel.

 Eventually, the process stalled.
 Both agents remained optimistic, but they were clearly stuck, rehashing the same ideas without making meaningful progress.
 I weakened the conjecture to the more modest claim that infinitely many abnormal magic hexagons exist.
-We explored new hypotheses and even non-constructive approaches.
+We explored new hypotheses and even non-constructive approaches

 Still, we hit a wall.

 I then employed GPT-5.6 Sol (max), which reasoned for many hours and... also failed to find a proof.
-But before running out of credits, it produced several new ideas.
-Fortunately, those ideas became part of the project's shared memory and were available in later conversations.
+Before running out of credits, however, it produced several new ideas.
+Those ideas became part of the project's shared context and remained available in later conversations.

-In one of those conversations, while I was once again pushing GPT-5.6 Sol (high) toward a proof, it picked up the ideas left by that run and returned with what looked like a breakthrough.
-After checking the construction computationally, I had a constructive proof for every order $n>800$ divisible by $16$.
+In one such conversation, while I was once again directing GPT-5.6 Sol toward a proof, it picked up several of those earlier ideas and combined them into what looked like a breakthrough.
+After checking it computationally, I had a constructive argument for every order $n>800$ divisible by $16$.

 Once that foothold was established, the work REALLY gained traction.
 Iteration by iteration, I pushed GPT-5.6 Sol (high) to generalize the construction: first to orders divisible by $8$, then by $4$, then by $2$, and finally to remove the divisibility condition altogether.
 The proved threshold also fell from $800$ to $114$.

-At this point it is important to separate the theoretical proof from practical results.
-The bound of 114 is the number that makes it easier to reason about it in that particular proof.
-The technique itself, as I verified, enables magic hexagon construction for every order $n>3$.
+The threshold of $114$ is important to interpret correctly.
+It is a convenient bound under which the proof's inequalities and combinatorial choices are easy to justify theoretically.
+It does not appear to be a fundamental limitation of the construction, because in practice, the same method succeeds well below that threshold.

-Then I pushed again, this time for simplicity and determinism.
+Once the general construction existed, I pushed again, this time for simplicity and determinism.
+It was clear the initial construction contained many special cases, auxiliary choices, and pieces of machinery inherited from previous attempts.
 Sure enough, GPT-5.6 Sol (high) repeatedly found redundancies in the construction and replaced them with a cleaner deterministic algorithm.

 <aside class="article-disclaimer" aria-labelledby="article-disclaimer-title">
   <h2 id="article-disclaimer-title">The final conversation</h2>